Red Bull BC One Camp Turns Counterculture Into Community

 But those who looked down on hip-hop, couldn’t take our love of it away.
 Hip-hop musicians and dancers showed kids artists who looked like them, who came from the places they came from, and reminded them that there was more to life than what they knew.
 They taught them that they could aspire to be greater.
 And sure, not every hip-hop star was the best role model.
 There were poor decisions and struggles.
 But like in any movement that involves youth, change, and counterculture, hip hop’s leaders had to grow up over time.

-At the camp, breakdancer, OG Crazy Legs, talked about growing up in the Bronx at the inception of hip hop and how the role models he looked up to may not have been the best (the first time he hung out with them they encouraged him to snatch a purse), but in hindsight, he’s realized their problems were based on the circumstances that they came out of.
+At the camp, breakdancing OG, Crazy Legs, talked about growing up in the Bronx at the inception of hip hop and how the role models he looked up to may not have been the best (the first time he hung out with them they encouraged him to snatch a purse), but in hindsight, he’s realized their problems were based on the circumstances that they came out of.
 Now, he aims to change the way people look at hip-hop culture through Red Bull’s dance program.

 “If you look at any old school dude that’s spitting some venom at somebody, you’ll find out, normally there’s a bad situation happening in their lives, and it’s usually financial,” he said.
 “When you’re good financially, you love everybody!”